 ●To reduce intraoperative blood loss for women undergoing laparoscopic or abdominal myomectomy:

-These measures may be used in combination, although it is uncertain whether combined use further decreases blood loss.
+The above measures may be used in combination, although it is uncertain whether combined use further decreases blood loss.

 •Other agents that appear to reduce blood loss include epinephrine and misoprostol, but further study of these agents is needed.
 We recommend not using oxytocin for the purpose of reducing blood loss during myomectomy (Grade 1B).
 (See 'Pharmacologic interventions' above.)